Guest Post by Kai Dove

 And so began Pigeo’s great adventure…

-Editor’s Note: Palomacy is so grateful to Julie for stepping up to rescue dear little Pigeo!
+Editor’s Note: Palomacy is so grateful to Kai for stepping up to rescue dear little Pigeo!
 He’s a young Homer pigeon, the kind bred to be small and white and used for “wedding dove” releases.
 They are supposed to get home safely but many do not and, as domestic birds with no place in the wild and no survival skills, their life span, once lost, is usually only hours to days.
 You can learn about why “dove releases” are cruel here and you can learn about how to care for a rescued pigeon as a pet here.